Not registered yet?

 Co-optimisation

-Degeneracy issue
+Degeneracy Issue

 A mathematical degenerate state where a set of two or more solutions arise from the same objective function.